ericjanto/bionic-markdown/readme.md

 ## Caveats

 The functionality of this package is tailored towards its authors needs.
-As such, any MAST nodes with text values containing any of the elemnts below will not be converted:
+As such, any MAST nodes with text values containing any of the elements below will not be converted:

 ```js
 const invalid_element_indicators = {